 The following are the three types of sliding windows:

 A single hung window or vertical sliding window is made up of two sashes.
-It has fixed upper sash, while the lower sash slides up and down within the window frame to minimize or maximize the window opening.
+It has a fixed upper sash, while the lower sash slides up and down within the window frame to minimize or maximize the window opening.
 Double Hung Windows feature two sliding sashes in the same frame, which can tilt for easy cleaning.
-Three-Lite Windows are usually seen in bow & bay window configurations, and have multiple sliders on each side.
+Three-Lite Windows are usually seen in bow & bay window configurations and have multiple sliders on each side.
 Out of these three vertical hung windows, Double Hung Windows are the most popular choice for homes.
 Some of the most common applications for these windows include living rooms, bedrooms, bathrooms, kitchens, dining rooms and more.
-These windows are made with aluminum, upvc, and fiberglass frames.
+These windows are made with aluminium and uPVC frames.
 Unlike wooden window frames, these frames are durable, long lasting and low maintenance.

 What are horizontal sliding windows or slider windows?

 Horizontal sliding windows, also known as Slider windows, feature sashes that slide side to side instead of up and down.
 This type of window is ideal for wide expanses or openings, as the sashes can be adjusted to fit the space perfectly.
 Additionally, Slider windows are easier to open and close than Hung windows – making them a great choice for homes with limited mobility.
 These windows can range in size from small to large and operate much like a patio door – they open with an easy gliding motion.
 The horizontal sliders can also be further divided in to two types i.e. single sliding sash windows and double slider windows.

 Common applications of horizontal sliding windows include living rooms, bedrooms, bathrooms, kitchens, and dining rooms.
 They are often used in these spaces due to their modern design and ability to bring in more natural light.
 In addition to that, they are also popularly used in commercial applications like office and retail buildings.